Displaying taxonomic information imported from table

 the data package is the genus name followed by the species epithet.
 This is the

 way it should appear when you import taxonomic info from a table.

-Updated by Matt Jones almost 18 years ago
+Updated by Matt Jones about 18 years ago

 I think there is a fundamental misunderstanding about the use of the EML

 taxonomicCoverage fields here that is leading to this problem in how Morpho is